All Episodes

 He's discovered whole categories of viruses.

-You know, he's a professor and uh has the num the most number of citations to his name in his field in the world.
+He's a professor and has the most number of citations to his name in his field in the world.

-So it's not such a second, he's not some some some small time player.
+So it's not such a some small-time player.

 And in his opinion, an infectious disease, unlike, for example, high blood pressure research, where you have to do a randomized trial and study both sides carefully because you don't know what difference the blood pressure makes on heart disease.

-But he says with an infection, if you come in with a s with a bacteria and I treat it with an antibiotic and I kill the bacteria, that is considered success.
+But he says with an infection, if you come in with a bacteria and I treat it with an antibiotic and I kill the bacteria, that is considered success.

 I don't have to look for a lot of other things about it.